allegro/allegro.tech/_posts/2018-02-07-psychological-needs-at-work.md

 ## Example of self-assessment performed by an individual
 The person on the diagram below is a highly motivated developer.
 He uses a stretch goal that was set for his team as his main source of energy.
-He has clarity as to what is to be done and why, and has experience in the language and architecture that the team wants to use to build the solution (CONTROL).
-He rated “Appreciation” as medium.
+He has Clarity as to what is to be done and why, and has experience in the language and architecture that the team wants to use to build the solution (Control).
+He rated Appreciation as medium.

 At this point, this doesn’t affect his satisfaction with work but if his frustration with the unfulfilled need for stimuli or structure gets worse, it’ll be enough to affect his overall satisfaction.